Abraham Lincoln conducts routine maintenance

-U.S. Navy Aviation Support Equipment Technician Airman Christopher Monterroso conducts maintenance on a diesel hydraulic power supply in the hangar bay of Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Jan.
-4, 2026.
+U.S. Navy Aviation Machinist’s Mate 2nd Class Lilly Forrest, left, U.S. Navy Aviation Machinist’s Mate 3rd Class Darren Tang, middle, and U.S. Navy Aviation Machinist’s Mate Airman Nila Deloyola move fan modules to conduct maintenance aboard Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Jan.
+1, 2026.
 The Abraham Lincoln Carrier Strike Group is underway conducting routine operations in the U.S. 7th Fleet area of operations.
 Units assigned to 7th Fleet conduct regular Indo-Pacific patrols to deter aggression, strengthen alliances and partnerships, and advance peace through strength.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Hannah Tross)

 |Date Taken: